julep-ai/julep/CONTRIBUTING.md

 If you find a bug or have a feature request, please submit an issue on the [GitHub Issues](https://github.com/julep-ai/julep/issues) page.
 When reporting a bug, please include:
 - Steps to reproduce the issue
-- Expected behavior
+- Expected behaviour
-- Actual behavior
+- Actual behaviour
 - Screenshots if applicable

 ### Submitting Pull Requests